 This proposed approach aims to look first at the software developer or digital health technology developer, rather than primarily at the product, which is what we currently do for traditional medical devices.
 Because software products can be adapted to respond to glitches, adverse events, and other safety concerns quickly, the FDA is working to establish a regulatory framework that is equally responsive when issues arise to help ensure consumers continue to have access to safe and effective products.
 In the Pre-Cert program, the FDA is proposing that software products from precertified companies would continue to meet the same safety and effectiveness standard that the agency expects for products that have followed the traditional path to market.

 This pilot is an important first step to help us explore and evaluate the program model to inform how we establish the Pre-Cert Program.
-Pre-Cert 1.0, the first version of the program that will be available for pilot testing within the FDA's current authorities in 2019, is limited to manufacturers of software as a medical device (SaMD).
+Pre-Cert 1.0, the first version of the program that was available for pilot testing within the FDA's current authorities in 2019, is limited to manufacturers of software as a medical device (SaMD).
 Learn more about software as a medical device (SaMD).

 As the FDA leverages insights from testing of Pre-Cert 1.0, we may find that the voluntary program could include software in a medical device (SiMD) or other software that could be considered accessories to hardware medical devices.

 The Software Precertification Pilot Program version 1.0 Working Model (PDF) explains how the FDA has reimagined its way of regulating digital health products and details the proposed key components of the Pre-Cert pilot program.